- A budget is a tool that tracks your spending and can help you save money.

 Building up savings to hit a financial goal is another reason why creating a budget is important, since budgeting can help you save money, enabling you to put aside funds into savings.
 As you begin to build up savings, you will need to choose between the various types of savings funds where you can store your money.

-For long-term goals, such as college tuition and retirement funds, examples include 529s, IRAs and 401(k)s.
+For long-term goals, such as college tuition and retirement funds, examples of where to place your accumulated savings include 529 plans, IRAs and 401(k)s.
 For shorter-term goals, such as growing a rainy-day fund and building an emergency fund (a cushion of money set aside for unexpected expenses), savings and money market accounts can be helpful.

 Manage debts and improve credit